occrp/nginx-config-tools/README.md

 ### Assumptions:

- - the input config is a valid `nginx` config
+ - The input config is a valid `nginx` config.

- - include file paths do not contain spaces
+ - Include file paths do not contain spaces.
    *(this seems compatible with how nginx handles includes)*

- - no files are included from above the base directory if the input nginx config file
+ - No files are included from above the base directory of the input `nginx` config file.

 ## FAQ